Dr Jamin Greenbaum and the team are working at the front line of climate change on the coldest continent on Earth.

 In December 2023, Dr Greenbaum and his research team departed Lyttelton Port in New Zealand onboard the RV Araon – an Antarctic research ship owned by the Korea Polar Research Institute (KOPRI).

-Dr Greenbaum, a geophysicist at the Scripps Institution of Oceanography, and his team, set out to understand what is driving the Antarctic Ice Sheet to melt and how to better predict rising sea levels that are happening globally.
+Dr Greenbaum, a geophysicist at the Scripps Institution of Oceanography, and his team want to understand what is driving Antarctic Ice Sheet melt and how to better predict global rising sea levels.

 The team looked for fresh evidence to support the idea that meltwater flowing out to sea from Antarctic glacial ice shelves might actually be contributing to warmer oceans and accelerated ice loss.